-To configure and manage the SA 600 via its built-in craft interface, you must use the serial port labeled Console A on the System Utility Module (SUM) (see Figure 4-9).
+To configure and manage the SA 100 via its built-in craft interface, you must use the serial port on its rear panel labeled Console A (see Figure 4-9).
 Console A provides a data terminal equipment (DTE) interface using a DB-9 female connector.
 By default, it is programmed for local/direct connection to a terminal.